alosadagrande/acm-cnf/acm-manifests/performance-operator/README.md

 ```
 Then, inside the openshift-performance-addon namespace, apply the policy which will create the placementrule and placementrulebinding as well.

+> :exclamation: Here we are using the operator for OpenShift 4.6.
+Since it is not released at the time of writing the Subscription object points to an internal catalogSource.
+You can take a look to policy-pao-operator.yaml which is runnning operator 4.5 to see the differences.
+Just make sure once OpenShift 4.6 is GA you replace Subscription.spec.source to `redhat-operators` in the policy manifest.

 ```sh
 $ oc create -f policy-pao-operator-46.yaml
 policy.policy.open-cluster-management.io/policy-pao-operator created